 Are honey lollipops made with real honey?

 It depends on the brand.
 Many honey lollipops use corn syrup as the primary sweetener and add honey flavoring.
-Bee Inspired lollipops use real honey alongside non-GMO cane sugar and organic tapioca syrup — no corn syrup, no artificial flavors.
+Bee Inspired lollipops use real honey alongside non-GMO cane sugar and organic tapioca syrup, with no corn syrup and no artificial flavors.

 Why do honey lollipops turn cloudy?

 Cloudiness after a few weeks is natural crystallization from the honey content.
-It does not affect the flavor and does not mean the lollipop has gone bad.
+It doesn’t affect flavor and doesn’t mean the lollipop has gone bad.
 For the clearest candy, eat them within a month of ordering.
-Lollipops made without real honey do not crystallize.
+Lollipops made without real honey don’t crystallize.

 Are honey lollipops safe for kids?

-Honey lollipops follow the same guidelines as any hard candy — they are not recommended for children under 3 due to choking risk.
+Honey lollipops follow the same guidelines as any hard candy: they aren’t recommended for children under 3 due to choking risk.
 The ingredient lists for Bee Inspired lollipops are short and recognizable: cane sugar, tapioca syrup, honey, and the flavoring ingredient specific to each variety.
 No artificial dyes, no corn syrup.

 What is the difference between honey lollipops and honey sticks?

-Honey sticks are sealed plastic straws filled with liquid honey — you snap or bite one end and eat the honey directly.
+Honey sticks are sealed plastic straws filled with liquid honey; you snap or bite one end and eat the honey directly.
 Honey lollipops are cooked hard candy with honey built into the candy base.
 Different products, different texture, different use cases.
+Our guide on how to use honey sticks covers that format in detail.

 Can honey lollipops be used in drinks?

-Yes — the bourbon and vanilla flavors in particular are used as cocktail and coffee stirrers.
+Yes.
+The bourbon and vanilla flavors in particular are used as cocktail and coffee stirrers.
 The lollipop dissolves slowly enough that the flavor releases into the liquid rather than all at once.
-The dark chocolate dipped version stirred into steamed milk produces a mug of hot chocolate.
 Any of the flavors will dissolve into hot tea.

 Are Bee Inspired honey lollipops Kosher?